Rules and regulations

 - One member of the camping party must be in possession of a valid camping or oTENTik permit.

-- The vessel must contain facilities normally associated with a residence (beds, lavatories, cooking facilities, etc.)
+- The vessel must contain facilities consistent with a normal residence including permanent lavatory, sleeping and cooking facilities.

-- The vessel must be used as a residence at the time.
+- The vessel must be used as a residence when consumption of liquor products occurs.

 - The vessel must not be underway.
 It must be docked, moored, anchored or hard aground.